Kong/kubernetes-ingress-controller/TESTING.md

 Most of the setup - and cleanup after the tests have run - is being done using [ktf][ktf].

-Currently the cluster is being shared across all the tests that are being as part of the test suite so special care needs be taken in order to cleanup after the tests that run.
+Currently, the cluster is being shared across all the tests that are a part of the test suite so special care needs to be taken in order to clean up after the tests that run.

 #### How to run